Driveway Gates- FAQs

 A: Your electrician needs to install a 110v 15a power supply to one side of the gate entrance.
 This will be used to charge the batteries on your electric gate operators.
 The power wire should be appropriately sized to the length of the overall run to account for voltage drop.

 A: If you live in a rural area then you most likely will not need to apply for a driveway gate permit if you want to install a new driveway gate on your property.
-City planning often requires a permit to install or replace a residential driveway gate, but not in every instance.
+City or county planning may require a permit to install or replace a residential driveway gate, but not in every instance.
+Consult with the local building department to confirm.

 Electric gates consume very little electricity at a single-family residence.
 The gates use practically no power while they are in standby mode.
 A single fully charged battery will open and close a gate 300 cycles without being charged.